Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Ryan Boyd over 2 years ago
+Ryan Boyd almost 3 years ago

 Phoenix is currently one of the deadliest cities in the country for crashes involving pedestrians.
 Adopting the Roadway Safety Action Plan with a Vision Zero resolution allows Phoenix to compete for $5 billion in bipartisan infrastructure grant money and empowers engineers to propose solutions like raised crosswalks that can dramatically improve safety without fearing that they will be criticized for not only prioritizing the speed of traffic.
 Let's make sure everyone can travel safely.